 What are you doing to promote your agency?
 What initiatives do you want to activate for this year?
 Check your website, digital/social outreach, SEO, email, direct mail, brochures, identity package, and all advertising materials.
 Don’t forget “grass roots” marketing, including speaking engagements, civic group networking, and community-based charitable outreach.

 Consider human resources, payroll and recruiting.
 Do you have the people you need, or do you need to budget for new hires?
 Are you actively recruiting new people?
 Are your current work and web presence (blog, articles, etc.) appealing to and drawing in new people?
 Do you have a recruiting program?
 Are your current employees happy or are they looking to make a move?
 Are you using “best practice” retention strategies?
 Can you promote from within, or will you need to hire managers from outside the agency?
 Will employee training be needed in the near future?
 Are there specialties for which you need skilled personnel (programmers, data analysts, media specialists, interactive, etc.)?
+Do you need to adjust remote work policies to ensure a strong culture, creative collaboration, or competitive advantage?

 Look at agency processes.
 Do you have a functional, efficient workflow system?
 Does your production process operate smoothly and efficiently?
 Are your employees communicating and collaborating to be as productive and efficient as possible?
 What equipment, hardware or software will you need to make improvements?
 Are there opportunities to declutter your system for greater efficiency?